 - Enable the Accounts and syncing service.

-- Now should select your Gmail account from the e-mail accounts setup.
+- Now you should select your Gmail account from the e-mail accounts setup.

-- Verify and make sure that you have enabled ‘Sync Contacts’ Option.
+- Verify and make sure that you have enabled‘Sync Contacts’

-- Press ‘Sync now’ button and now wait until all your contacts stored on your device have been successfully synchronized with your Gmail account.
+- Press ‘Sync now’button and then wait until all your contacts stored on your device have been successfully synchronized with your Gmail account.

 - Open Gmail account on a web browser in an external PC and click the Gmail text link that is listed on the upper left side of your Gmail profile.

-That’s all should do it to sync your Android contacts with your account.
-If you have supplementary extra questions fell free to ask in our comment section.
+That’s all you should do to sync your Android contacts with your account.
+If you have supplementary questions, feel free to ask in our comment section.

-If you have rooted your device and select factory reset, or you’ve change the custom ROMs, then you’ll need to sync your Gmail account again with your device, and all the phone number and contacts will be restored in your phone; otherwise all your contacts will be remove.
+If you have rooted your device and selected factory reset, or you’ve changed the custom ROMs, you need to sync your Gmail account again with your device, and all the phone number and contacts will be restored in your phone; otherwise all your contacts will be removed.